yijinfang11/yijinfang11.github.io/_pages/cnm.md

     * Readings - 5%
       * Fiction - 5%

-Sadly, I don't interact with physical worlds, nor do I watch TV or read any physical book
+Sadly, I don't interact with the physical world, nor do I watch TV or read any physical book